Chapter 42: On Our Way

 “It’s the best choice,” the bear responded, his arms crossed and a pointed expression on his muzzle.
 “I mean, let’s face it: you’re a natural at this stuff.
 Sides, I’m old enough to know better than to force myself into a leadership role at this point.
 So, it’s your show, foxy.
 Don’t screw it up.”

 “I agree!”
-Cosmo piped in.
+Cosmo said.
 “It would have to be Tails.”

 Bark nodded.
 “Then it’s settled,” he said.
 “I told these guys before, Tails, but our first priority should be getting over to Mercia; a city northeast from here.
 If we take the ring road and circle around Megapolis to the west, we should hit a service station that we can use to get some food or even get a ride to town, if we’re lucky.
 From there, we’ll hit the Inn and I’ll get in contact with a friend of mine.”
 He paused, a smile growing on his face.
 “The inn apparently has some really great food.
 We honestly deserve a decent meal after all the craziness over the last few days.”